venumadhavchary/AnythingDeploy/docs/files/devops/coolify/deploy-to-coolify.md

 ---
-title: Deploy to Coolify
+title: Deploy to Coolify - Complete Deployment Guide
-description: Complete guide to deploying your application using Coolify
+description: Step-by-step guide to deploying your application using Coolify.
+Learn how to deploy with Docker, configure environment variables, set up custom domains, and more.
+keywords: coolify, coolify deployment, docker deployment, self-hosted deployment, deploy to coolify, coolify tutorial
 contributors:
   - name: Your Name
     github: yourusername